 Education Overview

-Coastal-margin discovery offers transformative career opportunities for a broad range of professionals solving a wide range of problems – such as understanding the impact of climate on oceans and coasts, managing natural resources, mitigating natural hazards, and protecting fragile ecosystems. |
+CMOP’s coastal-systems research and broad range of educational activities and partners provide unique educational and career-advancement opportunities, for students and teachers alike, at every level.
+Study opportunities include a broad range of topics– such as understanding the impact of climate on oceans and coasts, managing natural resources, mitigating natural hazards, and protecting fragile ecosystems.

 Education